GreengageDB/pxf/automation/env/README.md

 **Key Points:**

-1. The environment scripts do **not implement the tests** themselves - they prepare Docker containers, configure the environment, and call the actual PXF automation tests.
-2. Test logic is implemented in `automation/` and uses:
-   - TestNG via Maven
+1. **Flexible Configuration**: Test scenarios defined in `local_it.ini`
+2. **Automatic Reset**: Each scenario starts with clean defaults
+3. **Environment Isolation**: Variables properly exported to child processes
+4. **Comprehensive Reporting**: Failed tests show scenario name and GROUP

-   - APIs for interacting with GGDB, PXF, HDFS, Hive, HBase
+The PXF automation framework (`automation/`) contains TestNG-based tests for PXF functionalities and exposes utility APIs for interacting with GGDB, HDFS, Hive, HBase, and PXF services.
-   - Utilities such as `pxf_regress` for query analysis, file comparison, and automation logging
-3. `local_it.sh` ensures that the local execution mimics the CI workflow by reading `local_it.ini`.
-4. Artifacts (logs, diffs, Allure results) are stored in `automation/env/artifacts` for post-run analysis.
-5. If SSL or FDW is required, containers are restarted with the appropriate configuration (`docker-compose-ssl.yaml`).

 **Summary:**
-This mechanism allows a developer to run PXF integration tests locally in a controlled and reproducible way, following the same sequence as CI, while keeping the actual test logic in the main `automation` framework.
+This mechanism allows developers to run PXF integration tests locally in a controlled and reproducible way, with flexible scenario configuration and comprehensive artifact collection.

 ---

 ## Legacy Note

-The script `run_it.sh` is retained for backward compatibility with the legacy GitLab-based CI pipeline.
+The script `run_it.sh` is retained for backward compatibility with the legacy CI pipeline.
 All new development and debugging should use `local_it.sh`.
-See [README_run_it.md](automation/env/README_run_it.md).